StackGrandiose/blog/_posts/2022-9-28-tamiya-corsair.md

 If I had to redo this kit, I think the main thing that I would do differently is the body color.
 I believe the paint was not thinned down properly enough and if thinned would result in a lot smoother of an appearance.
 I would have also airbrushed the yellow on the nose instead of painting it with a brush.

+I hope you enjoyed reading through this pretty mundane blog post.
+Hopefully as time goes on the quality of blog posts will increase and eventually be worthwhile to read, but that may take some time.
+I am also trying to learn how to customize blogs through jekyll on github pages, but it can be pretty complicated.